Representation learning in cerebellum-like structures: Analogous architecture and synapto-dendritic organization

 Inhibitory interneurons further shape the input representation.
 In the cerebellum, Golgi cells (\textbf{GoCs}) provide both feedforward and feedback inhibition to GrCs, while in the \emph{Drosophila} MB, the anterior paired lateral (\textbf{APL}) neuron serves a similar function for KCs (Figure~\ref{fig:curcuit_overview}A,B).
 These inhibitory motifs ensure that principal cell responses are sparse and decorrelated~\cite{laurent2002olfactory, mitchell2003shunting, mapelli2010high, papadopoulou2011normalization, lin2014sparse, stopfer2014central, prisco2021anterior, fleming2024}, they normalize responses~\cite{prisco2021anterior}, and control temporal response dynamics~\cite{gandolfi2013theta, kanichay2008synaptic, mapelli2007spatial, d2008critical, d2009timing, mapelli2010combinatorial}.
 This combination of expansion and inhibition—illustrated abstractly in Figure~\ref{fig:curcuit_overview}C—is a hallmark of cerebellum-like architectures that has emerged across phyla~\cite{Modi2020}.

 Beyond their shared circuit logic, both the cerebellar granule cells and MB Kenyon cells possess strikingly similar dendritic morphologies.
-Both cell-type-specific morphologies have microglomerular structures, where clawed dendritic specializations enwrap the terminals of mossy fiber or projection neuron afferents within glial-lined microglomeruli, in which excitatory, inhibitory, and neuromodulatory inputs converge onto dendritic specializations of GrCs or KCs (Figure~\ref{fig:curcuit_overview}D)~\cite{leitch1996gabaergic,strausfeld2002organization, yasuyama2002synaptic, frambach2004f,leiss2009synaptic, kanichay2008synaptic, sinakevitch2013apis, prestori2013gating}.
+Both cell types form microglomerular structures, where clawed dendritic specializations enwrap the terminals of mossy fiber or projection neuron afferents within glial-lined microglomeruli, in which excitatory, inhibitory, and neuromodulatory inputs converge onto dendritic specializations of GrCs or KCs (Figure~\ref{fig:curcuit_overview}D)~\cite{leitch1996gabaergic,strausfeld2002organization, yasuyama2002synaptic, frambach2004f,leiss2009synaptic, kanichay2008synaptic, sinakevitch2013apis, prestori2013gating}.
 These microdomains allow for efficient synaptic transmission shaped by inhibitory or neuromodulatory inputs~\cite{digregorio2002spillover, kanichay2008synaptic, leiss2009synaptic, prestori2013gating, qiao_input-timing-dependent_2022}.
-Moreover, the convergence of all these learning-relevant inputs at a synapse, as well as high concentrations of post-synaptic f-actin at the dendrites~\parencite{capani2001filamentous, frambach2004f,leiss2009synaptic}, make the microglumeruli ideal substrates for plasticity to support representation learning.
+Moreover, the convergence of all these learning-relevant inputs at a synapse, as well as high concentrations of post-synaptic f-actin at the dendrites~\parencite{capani2001filamentous, frambach2004f,leiss2009synaptic}, make the microglomeruli ideal substrates for plasticity to support representation learning.